benchan911/tp/docs/UserGuide.md

         An empty list cannot be sorted

 #### 4.4.5 Sort attendance list by status
 Sort the attendance list by attendance status under a certain event with student that are absent on the top.
+Using this feature, you can quickly find out the students who are absent under a specific event.

 Command:  `attendance sort`

 Example:

-The following shows the existing attendance list under the event CS1010 Tutorial.
+The following shows the existing attendance list under the event `CS1010 Tutorial`.

     >>> attendance view
     Please key in the name of event.